stolostron/rhacm-docs/manage_applications/managing_subscriptions.md

 # Creating and managing subscriptions

 You can create and manage subscriptions to identify, retrieve, and deploy new and updated resources to managed clusters.
 By using subscriptions, you can improve the continuous delivery capabilities of your application management.
-See the examples that are also provided at the end of the topic.
+Samples for all resources, including subscriptions, are located in the [Application resource samples](app_resource_samples.md) documentation.
 {:shortdesc}

 Subscriptions (`subscription.apps.open-cluster-management.io`) are Kubernetes resources that serve as sets of definitions for identifying Kubernetes resources (in GitHub, Objectstores, or hub cluster deployables), and Helm charts within channels by using annotations, labels, and versions.